Underground Authority: Santhanam Srinivasan Iyer (EPR)

 Also known as E.P.R. (emcee/poet/rapper), Santhanam Srinivasan Iyer is the frontman / emcee of the band, he's one of the first emcees / rappers in the city to make a mark.
 He is noted for his stage presence and passionate delivery of vocals.
 He's also the lyricist of the band and is a follower of Anarchist Communism, which can be seen in his works.

-Previously he used to often rap / perform at open mic sessions at Someplace Else, Park Hotel, Kolkata and was a very popular performer since then.
-His interactions with the audience are powerful and he frequently crowd surfs / stage dives at his performances.
-He also participated in MTV Hustle season 1 and finished runner-up next to winner, M-zee-bella.
+Previously he used to often perform at open mic sessions at Someplace Else, Park Hotel, Kolkata and was a very popular performer since then.
+Iyer started to participate in online rap communities like Insignia, on Orkut.
+His interactions with the audience are powerful and he frequently crowd surfs at his performances.
+He also participated in the first season of MTV Hustle and finished runner-up next to winner, M Zee Bella.
+Since then, Iyer has returned to the show as a squad boss in every successive season.
+He released his debut solo studio album, Protest Poetry, in June 2020.
+Iyer announced his exit from the band in 2023.

 There is very little space to jump.
 If I jump over you guys, will you hold me?

 — Santhanam Srinivasan Iyer at a performance, Unseen Underground Pub Rock Festival.